Reichstag (German Empire): Legislation and budget

 Military budgets were set for a period of seven years, dropping later to five.
 It was very difficult to reduce the military budget, and even attempts to influence individual items met with problems.
 In the years between the adoption of a new military budget, parliament had no say in what was by far the Reich's largest area of expenditure.
-Such restrictions were not a German peculiarity; they existed in the budgetary laws of other countries as well.

 There were also limits to parliamentary influence over revenue.
 Indirect taxes and customs duties were fixed for a longer period than the budget, which limited parliament's leeway, and contributions from the states were outside the Reichstag's competence.
 Parliament could reject new revenues, but it could not impose them on its own.
-Article 70 of the constitution stated that additional revenues "shall be raised, as long as no taxes of the Empire shall have been established, by assessing the several States of the Empire according to their population, the amount of the assessment to be fixed by the Chancellor of the Empire in accordance with the budget agreed upon."
+Article 70 of the constitution stated that additional revenues "shall be raised, as long as no taxes of the Empire shall have been established, by assessing the several States of the Empire according to their population, the amount of the assessment to be fixed by the chancellor of the Empire in accordance with the budget agreed upon."

 Also in the area of foreign policy, parliament's rights of participation were limited.
 Only in customs, trade, transport and similar areas was approval of international treaties required (Articles 4 and 11).
 In the making of alliances, agreements did not even need to be made known to parliament.
 Declarations of war or peace were a matter for the emperor.
 He needed the consent of the Bundesrat but not the Reichstag.

 Control of the executive

 For any area of government action, the Reichstag had the right of petition or interpellation (interruption of the order of the day by demanding an explanation from a minister).
 An interpellation required the consent of 30 deputies.
 The chancellor was not obliged to appear in the Reichstag or to answer questions.
 In practice, however, chancellors did so in order to justify their positions.

 Control of the executive was further developed in the committees.
 A minor reform of the Reichstag's rules of procedure in 1912 introduced the right of each deputy to put a minor question to the Reich chancellor.
 The question was answered without subsequent debate.
 Furthermore, the right of interpellation was extended by allowing the question under discussion to be put to a vote.

-Under the constitution, the Reichstag had no direct influence on the appointment or dismissal of the Reich chancellor, which was a matter for the emperor.
-In practice, however, no policy could be implemented in the long term against the will of the Reichstag because it had to pass the laws and approve the budget.
-The chancellor was therefore politically accountable to the Reichstag, even if he did not have to resign in the event of a vote of no confidence.
+Under the constitution, the Reichstag had no direct influence on the appointment or dismissal of the chancellor, which was a matter for the emperor.
+In practice, however, no policy could be implemented in the long term against the will of the Reichstag because it had to pass the laws by a majority vote and approve the budget.
+The chancellor therefore needed the Reichstag's political support even if he did not have to resign in the event of a vote of no confidence.